nicm42/100-days-of-code-v2/log3.md

 I realised the problem with the Accordion was that I was looking at the documentation for a newer version of React Bootstrap than was installed.
 So I installed the version for the documentation I was looking at and then the original implementation of the Accordion works.
 It is beta, but the Accordion looks so much better.
 I then added a loading spinner, toast and error message, just so I could use more Bootstrap components.
 And added some classes to make stuff look a bit prettier.
 I decided to add some images to my posts and rather than adding them in Wordpress, I'd add a random one with unsplash.
 The API needs an API key, so it's an excellent opportunity to use Express to hide my API key on the server.
 It took me a while, but I managed to get the data on the server.
 I just need to get it into the client side and then display it.
 And do it for different image queries depending on the post.

+**Day 98: 20th July 2021**
+I discovered that getting the data on the client side required a proxy to go from one localhost to another, since they have different numbers.
+Once I found that, notes about it were suddenly everywhere, or so it seemed.
+I then got the image to load into the post, and add some error checking and a loading spinner.